kumahq/kuma-website/docs/docs/dev/documentation/dps-and-data-model.md

     * `port`: the port that the service needs to consume locally to make a request to the external service
     * `address`: the IP at which outbound listener is exposed.
 By default it is `127.0.0.1` since it should only be consumed by the app deployed next to the dataplane.
     * `tags`: traffic on `port:address` will be sent to each data-plane that matches those tags.
 You can put many tags here.
 However, it is recommended to keep the list short and then use [`TrafficRoute`](../../policies/traffic-route) for dynamic management of the traffic.
+  * `admin`: determines parameters related to Envoy Admin API
+    * `port`: the port that Envoy Admin API will listen to

 ::: tip
 On Kubernetes this whole process is automated via transparent proxying and without changing your application's code.
 On Universal Kuma doesn't support transparent proxying yet, and the outbound service dependencies have to be manually specified in the [`Dataplane`](#dataplane-entity) entity.
 This also means that in Universal **you must update** your codebases to consume those external services on `127.0.0.1` on the port specified in the `outbound` section.